Important notes for CREATE! users

 Law library training schedules and further details are available here.

-The Library also organizes Information Skills Workshops to equip students with basic library and research skills.
+The Library also organizes Library Workshops to equip students with basic library and research skills.
 Check it out here.

 The Law Collection and Services Section compiles different user guides to help users get better understanding of legal materials.
 There are guides about finding law of particular jurisdiction, Students’ Guide to Legal Materials of Hong Kong, Students’ Guide to Legal Materials of the United Kingdom and Students’ Guide to Legal Materials of the People’s Republic of China.
 There are also guides on locating important legal subject matters, such as Alternative Dispute Resolution, Citing Legal Information, Civil Procedure and Civil Justice Reform, Corporate Law, Criminal Law, Criminal Procedure, Finding Law Journal Articles, Intellectual Property Law, Labour and Employment Law, Maritime Law.
 Electronic version can be accessed from the Research Guides web site.